anteo/redmine_custom_workflows/README.md

 Then click the <b>Create a custom workflow</b> button.
 Enter a short name and full description.
 Below you will see two textareas.
 Fill one or both textareas by Ruby-language scripts that will be executed before and after saving the issue (on before_save and after_save callbacks respectively).

 Both scripts are executed in the context of the issue.
 So access properties and methods of the issue directly (or through keyword "self").
-You can also raise exceptions by <b>raise WorkflowError, "Your message"</b>.
+You can also raise exceptions by <b>raise RedmineCustomWorkflows::Errors::WorkflowError, "Your message"</b>.
 If you change some properties of the issue before saving it, it will be revalidated then and additional validation errors can appear.

 Enabling custom workflows for projects
 -------------------------------